 Step 3: Now, download and install ADB and Fastboot setup on your PC.

 Step 5: Launch Command window on your computer.
-For that, hold Shift button and right mouse click anywhere on your PC.
+For that, hold the Shift button and right mouse click anywhere on your PC.
 You’ll see a list of options from which select Open command window here option.
 This will launch the command prompt window on your computer.

 Step 6: To make sure that your Galaxy S9 is successfully connected to your PC or not, type the following commands in the command window and press enter key: